dashohoxha/killercoda-scenarios/linux-cli/part3/intro.md

 challenges of such a system is that it needs to identify users and protect them from each-other.

-- Permissions (id, chmod, umask, su, sudo, chown, chgrp, passwd).
+- Users and groups, permissions (useradd, passwd, id, chmod, umask, su, sudo, chown, chgrp).
-- Processes (ps, top, jobs, bg, fg, kill, killall, shutdown).
+- Processes and signals (ps, pstree, top, jobs, bg, fg, kill, killall, shutdown).
-- The environment (printenv, set, export, alias).
+- The shell environment (printenv, set, export).
 Customizing the prompt.